 Ethical Self-Publishing: Authors

-The program is voluntary and open to all.
 Any author, regardless of membership or publication method, can sign up to this code, once they agree to the guiding principles.
-These cover areas such as book promotion, reviews, financial ethics and plagiarism.
+These cover areas such as book promotion, reviews, financial ethics, and plagiarism.

 A badge is available for free download to display on author websites.
-This allowing authors to publicly show their support and tell readers and reviewers that their books are ethically produced and promoted.
+This allows authors to publicly show their support for the campaign and reassure readers and reviewers.

 Ethical Self-Publishing Services: Partner Members